simenheg/zatackax/README.md

 ### From source
 To install Zatacka X from source, run:

-    $ autoreconf -i
     $ ./configure
     $ make
-    $ make install
+    $ sudo make install

-When installing from a release tarball, the `autoreconf` step can be omitted.
-If you want to run Zatacka X directly from the source directory instead of installing it, run `make devel` instead of `make` in the third step.
+If you want to run Zatacka X directly from the source directory instead of installing it, run `make devel` instead of `make` in the second step.

 Compilation depends on the following libraries: